 I spent my first weeks in the hospital being cared for by nurses.
 I consider them my first mothers.
-For the next several months, I lived in foster care in Northern Ontario, awaiting a match with an adoptive home.
+For the next several months, I lived in foster care in Northern Ontario, awaiting a match with a permanent home.
 I consider that foster family my second parents.
 I was then placed on adoption probation with my parents and my brother.
 I was finally home.

 So many questions remained unanswered in my childhood and teenage years.
 Did my birth mother think about me?
 Where did I get my big ears?
 When I discovered I was a ventriloquist, it made me wonder, was my birth mother or maybe birth father a ventriloquist too?
 Would I be tall or short?
 Were there any genetic medical conditions?

 Everyone I served throughout my career had questions, but they seemed intimidated to ask them.
 Adult adopted persons did not feel like they had the right to information, nor did birth parents.
-In general, adoptees feared hurting their adoptive parents by asking about their biological family.
+In general, adoptees feared hurting their adoptive parents by asking about their family of origin.
 Parents did not know when or how to tell their adopted children about their birth families.
-Often, they were afraid that their children might prefer their biological parents.
+Often, they were afraid that their children might prefer their family of origin.

 Through these experiences, I learned that…

 - Children can love many parents and caregivers, even at the same time, and they feel better understanding their unique adoption, kinship or foster care journey.